AdamArena/AdsyArena/README.md

 - 👋 Hi, I’m @AdsyArena.
 - 👀 I’m interested in robotics, music, sustainable living and the pursuit of human optimisation.
-- 🌱 Currently studying Mechatronic Engineering at the Queensland University of Technology.
+- 🌱 A Mechatronic Engineering student and Research Assistant at the Queensland University of Technology.
-- 💞️ Looking to collaborate on projects that incorporate technological innovation to solve everyday problems, especially those that help us live more effectively/sustainably.
+- 💞️ Currently looking to collaborate on projects involving the integration of Mixed Reality devices and robotic systems.
 - 📫 You can reach me on adamarena1@gmail.com